DOI10.47051/WTYJ6190

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..20 Bothrops brazili is listed in this category because the species is widely distributed throughout the Amazon basin, a region that retains most of its original forest cover.
 Therefore, the species is considered to be facing no major immediate extinction threats.
 In Ecuador, it is estimated that ~94.8% of the distribution range of B. brazili is still forested.21

-Distribution: Bothrops brazili is native to an estimated 476,803 km2 area throughout the Amazon basin and adjacent foothills of the Andes in Brazil, Colombia, Ecuador (Fig. 2), French Guiana, Guyana, Peru, Suriname, and Venezuela.
+Distribution: Bothrops brazili is widespread throughout the southern portion of the Amazon rainforest, occurring in Brazil, Bolivia, Ecuador (Fig. 2), and Perú.

 Distribution of Bothrops brazili in Ecuador